Thomas Almeida, MSPT, President/Clinical Director

 Karen received her Bachelor of Science degree in Physical Therapy from Northeastern University.
 Karen has been with the practice since 2007, prior to which her twenty-plus years of experience spanned the sports medicine and orthopedic disciplines as well as pediatrics within the Cumberland school system.
 Karen is certified as a Level 1 therapist through the Titleist Performance Institute (TPI).
 She has also completed advanced training in extremity manipulation through the American Academy of Manipulative Therapy.
 Karen has experience with infant populations, women’s health issues, and pre/post surgical rehabilitation for the spine and extremities.

 Dustin joins PT Cumberland after practicing over 16 years in an orthopedic outpatient setting working closely with some of the states most prominent surgeons.
 Dustin specializes in all aspects of orthopedic and sports medicine rehabilitation, including joint replacement, ligament/tendon reconstruction and hip arthroscopies/labrum repairs.
 He has completed advanced training in extremity and spinal manipulation through the American Academy of Manipulative Therapy as well as Dry Needling through the Dry Needling Institute.
 He received his Master’s degree in Physical Therapy from Temple University in 2000 and his Bachelor’s degree in Exercise Science from URI.

 David’s proactive background in healthcare and wellness includes over 18 years of experience as a physical therapist in a variety of practice settings including private practice, home care as well as with industry consulting with mobile health and rehabilitation technology companies.
-David also brings his nutrition consulting experience to his new role as Wellness Director at PT Cumberland as a former Registered Dietitian (RD) and nutritionist in acute care, outpatient and corporate health settings.
+David also brings his nutrition expertise to his new role as Wellness and Sports Services Director at PT Cumberland as a former Registered Dietitian (RD) and nutritionist in acute care, outpatient and corporate health settings.
 David received both his Bachelor of Science degree in Nutrition/Dietetics from the University of Rhode Island as well as his Master of Science in Physical Therapy.
 He is also an Amazon best selling author in preventive medicine with his book, Body in Balance.